-- 1. Establish an AIM account and be put on a class roster. - 2.
-Receive a minimum of 15 hours of training from local school system transportation officials before enrollment in the ALSDE School Bus Driver Certification Class.
-Only drivers who receive this training and produce a properly signed training certification form will be scheduled for performance testing. - 3.
-Attend a 12-hour ALSDE New School Bus Driver Certification Class taught over a period of three days. - Normally, a portion of a fourth day is required for performance testing. - 4.
+- 1. Establish an AIM account and be put on a class roster. - Complete Entry Level Driver Training for each additional Class and Endorsement attaining through Theory and Behind the Wheel-Range and Public Road. - 3.
+Attend a 12-hour ALSDE New School Bus Driver Certification Class taught over a period of three days.
+Normally, a portion of a fourth day is required for performance testing. - 4.
 Score at least 80% on a written test given at the conclusion of the three-day class. - 5.
 Pass a three-part performance test including: - (a) Pretrip inspection of a school bus. - (b) Basic Control Skills Tests.
 These are straight-backing, off-set backing, and alley docking. - (c) On-the-Road Driving Skills Test with at least 80% mastery.